 No, Constructionline has always recognised various assessment schemes and recognises all SSIP Members.
 For suppliers who were not members of an SSIP scheme, we collected their information but we did not assess the information.

-Constructionline is owned by Capita Plc.
-As the UK’s leading procurement and supply chain management service for the construction industry, Constructionline’s aim is to improve efficiencies for buyers and suppliers in the procurement process.
+Constructionline is owned by Supplier Assessment Services Ltd. As the UK’s leading procurement and supply chain management service for the construction industry, Constructionline’s aim is to improve efficiencies for buyers and suppliers in the procurement process.
 Constructionline offers assurance to buyers about the business competency and capability of suppliers, including the need to demonstrate health and safety management competency.

 Acclaim Accreditation is a health and safety assessment scheme provided by Constructionline and Capita Property and Infrastructure and is open to all industries.
 Constructionline Gold (level 3) membership include Acclaim Accreditation or a ‘Deem to Satisfy’ certificate for an alternative valid SSIP.
 Constructionline Platinum (level 4) membership includes Acclaim Accreditation as standard.